-Even though there is a Summer World Championship, the bulk of the Biathlon calendar features primarily during the winter season.
-It is a sport that combines skiing and target shooting with competitions for both women and men.
+Even though there is a Summer World Championship, the bulk of the Biathlon calendar features during the winter season.
+It is a sport that combines skiing and target shooting.
 The origins can be found in Norwegian folklore, but the development came more from military exercises during the 18th century.
 Regiments organised skiing competitions that were divided into four classes: shooting at a mark while skiing at top speed, downhill racing on big hills without falling, downhill skiing among trees, and racing on flat ground while required to carry a rifle and military pack.
 These military exercises would in today’s competitions include downhill, slalom, biathlon and cross-country skiing.
 The activity that developed into this sport was an exercise for the Norwegian people that formed an alternative to the military training.
-In 1861 the Trysil Rifle and Ski Club was formed and is now known as one of the world’s first ski clubs.
+In 1861, the Trysil Rifle and Ski Club was formed and is now known as one of the world’s first ski clubs.
 The purpose for the club was to promote national defense at a more local level.

 In 1948 the International Modern Pentathlon Union (UIPMB) was founded with the primary function to standardise the rules of modern pentathlon.
 From 1953 this also included biathlon.
 In 1993 the International Biathlon Union (IBU) was created from the biathlon branch and the sport has grown and developed as we know if today under the auspices of the UIPM.
 The International Biathlon Union has its headquarters in Salzburg, Austria.